cilium/cilium/Documentation/operations/troubleshooting_clustermesh.rst

       containers in the clustermesh-apiserver deployment, to authenticate against the sidecar etcd instance.
 Not applicable if an external etcd cluster is used.

-    * ``clustermesh-apiserver-remote-cert``, which is used by Cilium agents, and optionally the kvstoremesh container in the clustermesh-apiserver deployment, to authenticate against remote etcd instances (either internal or external).
+    * ``clustermesh-apiserver-remote-cert``, which is used by Cilium agents, or the kvstoremesh container in the clustermesh-apiserver deployment when KVStoreMesh is enabled, to authenticate against remote etcd instances.

     * ``clustermesh-apiserver-local-cert``, which is used by Cilium agents to authenticate against the local etcd instance.
 Only applicable if KVStoreMesh